Interview with “The Last Journey” Co-Directors/Writers, Filip Hammar and Fredrik Wikingsson

 In the world of film and storytelling, there’s a unique magic that can turn ordinary experiences into extraordinary ones.
-Such is the case with “The Last Journey,” a documentary that explores the intersections of friendship, family, and the universal human experience.
+Such is the case with “The Last Journey,” that explores the intersections of friendship, family, and the universal human experience.
 Recently, on the For Your Reference Podcast, the film’s creators, Filip and Fredrik, shared insights into their project’s journey and what it means for their audience.
 Here, we delve into their conversation and what makes this film an inspiring watch.

 The Film’s Beginnings